-- 1. Seat heaters operate at three setting levels from 3 (highest) to 1 (lowest).
-When operating, the associated seat icon displays twisting lines that turn red to indicate the setting level.
-If equipped with the premium package, rear seats are also equipped with seat heaters (see Operating Seat Heaters on page 126). - 2.
-Touch an up or down arrow to change the cabin temperature.
+- 2. Touch an up or down arrow to change the cabin temperature.
 To apply a temperature setting to both the driver and passenger side, touch SYNC on the popup that appears when you touch an arrow.
 When you apply the same temperature to both sides, only one temperature setting displays.
 Touch SYNC again to display separate temperature settings for the driver and passenger. - 3.
 Touch the fan icon to turn on climate control and to manually customize settings to suit your preferences (see Adjusting Climate Control Settings on page 124).
 Touch and hold the fan icon to quickly turn off climate control.
-If your vehicle is equipped with the premium package, touch this icon to access controls for the rear seat heaters. - 4.
+If your vehicle is equipped with the optional cold weather package, touch this icon to access controls for the rear seat heaters. - 4.
 The windshield defroster distributes air flow to the windshield.
-Touch once to defog the windshield (the icon turns blue).
+Touch once to defog the windshield (the icon turns yellow).
 Touch a second time to defrost the windshield (the icon turns red and the heating and fan operate at maximum levels).
 Touch a third time to turn off and restore the air distribution, heating, and fan to their previous settings.
-The exterior side mirrors are also heated whenever the windshield defroster is operating.
 See Cold Weather Best Practices on page 77 for more information on preparing for cold weather. - 5.
 Touch to warm up the rear window.
 When operating, the icon turns red.
 After 15 minutes, the rear window defroster automatically turns off.
 The exterior side mirrors are also heated whenever the rear window defroster is operating.